dajiaji/proposals/draft_proposal_supporting_local_https_communication.md

 The requirements for browsers can be summarized as follows:
 - Support additional parameters of fetch API mentioned above.
-- Support a TLS certificate type and extensions for using RPK as defined in [14].
+- Support a TLS certificate type and extensions for using [RPK][14].
 - Implement the pop-up window shown above.

 ### 5.2.2.
 Dependency to other SDOs